PFTL/website/content/blog/22_Step_by_step_qt.rst

 Welcome to PyQt
 ---------------
 Qt, similarly to OpenCV, is a general library, written in C++ and available for a lot of platforms.
 PyQt are python bindings to Qt, i.e. a translation of the original code to objects that can be used from within Python.
-The main difficulty of working with Qt comes from the fact that a lot of the available documentation is not available for the Python bindings but for the original code.
+The main difficulty of working with Qt comes from the fact that a lot of the documentation is not available for the Python bindings but for the original code.
 This implies that the user has to make a translation from one language to another.
 Once you get used to it, it just works fine but takes time to learn.

-.. note:: There are a different set of bindings available for Python, called PySide2.
+.. note:: There is a different set of bindings available for Python, called PySide2.
 They are the officially released bindings by Qt and, for practical matters, they work exactly the same.
 The main difference is the license under which they are released.
 If you are concerned about releasing your code, you should check the options.

 A user interface consists of an infinite loop in which the windows are drawn, the user interaction is grabbed, images from the webcam are displayed, etc. If the loop is broken, the application finishes, closing all the windows.
 So, let's get started with a simple window: